jtushman/proxy_tools/docs/index.rst

-proxy
+proxy_tools
 ==============

 I'm just a proxy

 |Build Status|

-Lovely extracted from werkzeug.
-A very useful proxy implementation, that I found to be useful outside the web context -- hence the extraction
+Loveingly extracted from `werkzeug`_.
+A very useful proxy implementation, that I found to be useful outside the web context -- hence the extraction.

 Install
 -------